mbiwantarh/DTDD/README.md

 # DTDD
-DTDD (Date Time Deep Dive) - This application schedules meetings &amp; appointments based on participants availability and time differences across the world
+DTDD (Date Time Deep Dive)
+This Project gets/Returns the local date and time of the user around the world accounting for time differences.

 #ROADMAP
 *